PassionPlus/berta/README.md

 Switching database:
 If a  database server such as MySQL wants to be userd.
 Change the DATABASE_URL to your chosen one.
 The database in the databse server has to be created befor running (venv) $ flask db upgrade

+Note:
+By using this in a production environment it is recommended to change the SECRET_KEY in the config.py.

 Helpfull Links:
 Learn Python: